How a manufacturer can apply for approval to supply a non-compliant medical device on humanitarian grounds.

 - there is no alternative UKCA marked device available for this treatment

 - it can be demonstrated that mortality or morbidity is significantly reduced if the device is used compared to alternative compliant treatment

 How to apply

 The manufacturer has the responsibility to apply to supply a non-compliant medical device.
-However the manufacturer and the clinician must both complete the required forms listed on the application and submit them to MHRA.
+However, the manufacturer and the clinician must both complete the required forms listed on the application and submit them to the MHRA.
 Separate applications are required for different patients on a case by case basis.

 Complete the application firstname.lastname@example.org email to:

 The MHRA will contact the manufacturer or clinician if any information is unclear or if further details are needed.
 We will usually send the decision to the manufacturer and clinician within 48 hours.